alisaifee/coredis/docs/source/glossary.rst

      Redis scales horizontally with a deployment topology called Redis Cluster.
      To learn more please read `Redis Cluster 101 <https://redis.io/docs/manual/scaling/#redis-cluster-101>`__

+   Redis Modules
+     Redis modules make it possible to extend Redis functionality using external modules that implement new Redis commands with features similar to what can be done inside the core itself.

    RESP
      Redis clients use Redis serialization protocol (RESP) specification to communicate with the Redis server.
 For more detials see `RESP protocol spec <https://redis.io/docs/reference/protocol-spec/>`__